mshitrit/node-healthcheck-operator/docs/configuration.md

 If (Maximum number of remediation is reached):
   → Block creation of new remediations
   → Existing remediations continue
-  → Wait until current remeditions are below maximum before creating more (as defined by minHealthy/maxUnhealthy)
+  → Wait until current remediations are below maximum before creating more (as defined by minHealthy/maxUnhealthy)
 ```

 **Storm Recovery Enhancement**: